FUNDAMENTA-ING/FUNDAMENTA-DOC/DOCS/AUTOCADCOMANDS.md

 *(setq insertc:AttNo 2) este codigo define el segundo atributo como valor a numerar (OJO escribir entre parentesis el comando si o si !!!! )

-Add to the Startup
+Load with the CUI
-Run the APPLOAD (Command).
+Run the CUI (Command).
-Under Startup Suite, click the Contents button.
+Select the 'acad(lt).cuix'(or a custom partial .cuix).
-Click the Add button.
+Select LISP files and Right-Mouse Click.
-Browse to the location of the LISP file, select it, then click the Open button.
+Select Load LISP from the context menu.
-Once all of the LISP routines have been added to the Startup Suite, click the Close button.
+Browse to the location of the LISP to add and select the file.
-Click Close again to close the Load/Unload Applications dialog.
+Click Apply and Close to exit the CUI editor.

 ### COMANDOS